-The Faculty has always maintained a very high level of scholarship and professional training.
-Its mission is to train professionals who are technically skilled, creative, and socially and environmentally conscious.
-The curriculum thus emphasizes not only the technical and design aspects of architecture, landscape architecture, and urban planning, but also the social, psychological, technological, economic, and legal dimensions of human intervention in the physical environment.
+The faculty has always maintained a very high level of academic studies and research and professional training.
+The faculty’s mission is to train professionals who, while possessing technological and creative skills, will also be highly aware of the values of culture, the environment and the needs of society.
+Therefore, the curriculum emphasizes not only the design aspects of architecture and landscape architecture, but also the environmental, sociocultural, economic, psychological and legal aspects of human intervention in the physical environment.

 Since the 2015-2016 academic year, the Faculty of Architecture and Town Planning at the Technion has been offering a new and up-to-date curriculum for a double major in architecture.
 The oldest and leading curriculum in Israel has been adapted to the needs of the 21st century and is adopting high international standards in the form of new content and structure.